iholloma/crdh/_essays/v01-07-attracted-by-the-khaki.md

 girls to create the needed space, but only at the risk of sending an "unreformed" girl back into the environment from which she came.

-Evidence suggests that both schools used the war-time grants to improve upon their physical plants and add more cottages.
+Evidence suggests that both schools used the wartime grants to improve upon their physical plants and add more cottages.
 At Bon Air administrators repaired their existing dormitories and offices, built a new cottage, and for the first time, lit their facility with electric